howech/jruby-flume/README.md

        </property>

 2. Ensure that both jruby.jar and jruby-flume.jar are on the FLUME_CLASSPATH
 when flume master and flume nodes are started.
+(Or, you can drop these jars in the /usr/lib/flume/lib directory...)

 3. Set up a flume data path: